Aagenaes Syndrome

 What are the Causes of Aagenaes Syndrome?
 (Etiology)

-• Aagenaes Syndrome may be caused by mutations in the LSC1 gene on chromosome 15q
+Aagenaes Syndrome is primarily caused by mutations in the LSC1 gene located on chromosome 15q.

 Autosomal recessive: Autosomal recessive conditions are traits or disorders that occur when two copies of an abnormal gene have been inherited on a non-sex chromosome.
 If both parents have an autosomal recessive condition, there is a 100% likelihood of passing on the mutated genes to their children.
 If, however, only one mutant copy of the gene is inherited, the individual will be a carrier of the condition, but will not be present with any symptoms.
 Children born to two carriers, have a 25% chance of being homozygous dominant (unaffected), a 50% chance of being heterozygous (carrier), and a 25% chance of being homozygous recessive (affected)